x86-64 Assembly

 Sample Projects

-Proper stack frames with rbp prologue, callee-saved register preservation (rbx pushed and popped), and pipeline analysis with cycle-count estimation.
+Proper stack frames with the rbp prologue, callee-saved register preservation (rbx pushed and popped), and an instruction-count analysis with cycle-count estimation.

-strlen, strcmp, strcpy, strcat with null termination, boundary checking, and syscall I/O via $v0 register-based system call numbers.
+strlen, strcmp, strcpy, and strcat with null termination, boundary checking, and syscall I/O via $v0 register-based system-call numbers in the MARS simulator.

-Bubble sort and insertion sort with AArch64 conditional execution, barrel shifter for fast multiplication by constants, and memory-mapped UART output.
+Bubble sort and insertion sort with AArch64 conditional execution, the barrel shifter for fast multiplication by constants, and memory-mapped UART output under QEMU.

 Integer arithmetic with string-to-int and int-to-string conversion routines.
 Handles negative numbers via two's complement and overflow detection with the OF flag.